-LinkWater has supplied comprehensive supporting information to enable SKM to complete an assessment of the prudency and efficiency for a sample of fifteen operating expenditure costs and five capital expenditure costs.
-LinkWater has shown a genuine attempt to comply with the information request from both the Authority and SKM, and SKM understand that LinkWater intends to continue to work with the Authority to provide information for regulatory reviews in future.
-As stated in LinkWater's submission (Section 7.4 p37).
+LinkWater has supplied comprehensive supporting information to enable SKM to undertake an assessment of the prudency and efficiency for a sample of fifteen operating expenditure costs and five capital expenditure costs.
 Various obstacles to reporting were encountered, these included:

 - Information format and adequacy

 - Timeframe of review

 - Location of this review in the project delivery journey

-- Availability of resources within LinkWater

 It is acknowledged that there is a short timeframe in which to provide the required information, however the information should be available as a result of good practice.
-Notwithstanding the above, LinkWater staff cooperated extensively and worked beyond normal business hours to respond to requests and queries.
+LinkWater staff cooperated extensively and worked beyond normal business hours to respond to requests and queries.
 This commitment is appreciated.